HyperviewHQ/hyperview_docs/documentation/settings/topics/view-license.rst

 What counts as a "floor mounted asset"?
 ---------------------------------------
-From a licensing standpoint, a floor mounted asset (or FMA) includes racks, UPS, PDUs, CRAC units, chillers, and generators.
+From a licensing standpoint, a floor-mounted asset (or FMA) includes racks, UPS, PDUs, CRAC units, chillers, and generators.
 Your Hyperview pricing plan is based on the number of FMAs you wish to manage and monitor.
 Rack-mounted IT devices, such as servers, storage, network gear, patch panels, and switch ports are not counted or charged for, provided that they do not exceed the maximum number of sensors within a chosen plan.
 The default (free) plan supports up to 10 FMAs.

 What kinds of sensors are supported?
 ------------------------------------